jdbostonbu-ops/DeveloperPlayhouse/README.md

 # 🤖Welcome to the Developer Playhouse, a creative sandbox where human intuition meets machine precision.
-- This project is a digital canvas designed for collaboration, experimentation, and a little bit of world-domination prep after I actively taking the Google Web Development online courses.
+- This project is a digital canvas designed for collaboration, experimentation, and a little bit of world-domination prep after actively taking the Google Web Development online courses.
 ``A creative sandbox where human intuition meets machine precision.This project is a digital canvas designed for collaboration, experimentation, and a little bit of world-domination prep.``

 ### 👤 Author